pocl/pocl/doc/notes_4_0.rst

 Generic AS is now supported, for both OpenCL C source and SPIR-V compilation.
-PoCL now passes the ``generic_address_space/test_generic_address_space`` test of the OpenCL-CTS, and has been tested with user applications (CHIP-SPV).
+PoCL now passes the ``generic_address_space/test_generic_address_space`` test of the OpenCL-CTS, and has been tested with CUDA/HIP applications through chipStar.

 .. code-block:: c